timescale/docs/timescaledb/how-to-guides/hyperfunctions/heartbeat-agg.md

  ("2012-03-25 03:00:51+00","2012-04-11 00:01:00+00")
 ```

-We can do also do more eloborate queries, like looking for the 5 units with the lowest uptime
+You can do also do more elaborate queries, like looking for the 5 units with the lowest uptime
-during the third deployment.
+during the third deployment:

 ```sql
 SELECT unit, uptime(rollup(heartbeat_agg))